 The first young doctor whose degree is conferred in the ceremony.
-Primus – or Prima – is usually chosen according to his/her excellent merits in the field of research.
+Primus – or Prima – is chosen according to his/her excellent merits in the field of research.
 He or she will answer the question posed by the professor of his or her subject, and will thereby prove the learnedness of the promovendi he or she represents.

 Ultimus or Ultima:

 The Sword-Whetting takes place on the eve of the conferment ceremony.
-Honorary doctors and doctors whet their swords with the assistance of their escort or a marshal.
+Honorary doctors and doctors whet their swords with the assistance of their escort or a herald.
 Whetting is performed with a grindstone damped with champagne.

 The Conferment Dinner and Ball: